ipetkov/crane/docs/API.md

 omit any non-Rust/non-cargo related files.
 Useful to avoid rebuilding a project when unrelated files are changed (e.g. `flake.nix` or any other nix files).

-The final output will be cleaned by both `cleanSourcesFilter` (from nixpkgs) and `lib.filterCargoSources`.
+The final output will be cleaned by both `cleanSource` (from nixpkgs) and `lib.filterCargoSources`.
 See each of them for more details on which files are kept.